-When I work with teams, I use a colourful model of human behaviour developed by Insights, of whom I have been a licenced practitioner of for over 15 years.
-The model is based on the psychology of Carl Jung.
+When I work with teams, I use a colourful model of human behaviour, based on the psychology of Carl Jung.
 Part of the learning programmes are dedicated to communication.

 Firstly, we understand the different communication needs of the different behavioural types, then consider our own preferred style and finally how to adapt our style on occasions, to meet the needs of those who are different to us.

 At a top level, there are 4 dominant behavioural types, each type, can be associated with different adjectives that describe that style.
 We are a mixture of all four styles, however we will all have a dominant, secondary, tertiary and least used style.
-These differences lead to different communication needs are as follows:
+These differences lead to different communication needs.

 So in conclusion, when you next receive that email that grates or irritates you, just remember it may not be due to the person who sent it, it may be more about YOU.
 Remember it’s not personal, it’s behavioural.

 What emails have you received that have irritated you and why?